satoshipay/api/source/includes/_api.md

 }, callback);
 ```

 Every request to the API must be authenticated with your API credentials.
 These credentials can be obtained in the [SatoshiPay Dashboard](https://dashboard.satoshipay.io/) after [creating an account](https://dashboard.satoshipay.io/sign-up).
-Before you can access your credentials, you need to set a Bitcoin address for payouts.
+Before you can access your credentials, you need to set a Stellar address for payouts.
 Your API key and secret can then be found at [Settings > API Access](https://dashboard.satoshipay.io/settings/api).

 The API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), where the user name is your API key, and the password is your API secret.